greenboxal/doggohub/doc/administration/container_registry.md

 ## Disable Container Registry per project

-If Registry is enabled in your GitLab instance, but you don't need it for your project, you can disable it from your project's settings.
+If Registry is enabled in your DoggoHub instance, but you don't need it for your project, you can disable it from your project's settings.
 Read the user guide on how to achieve that.